 Muday’s teaching and business training, as well as her experience teaching at the Baha’i center, motivated her to open her own learning institution.
 She started Fresh and Green as a “for profit” kindergarten in 2000 with a business partner.
 When she started to bring in kids off the streets, free of charge, the school lost money.
 Muday soon partnered with Friends of Fresh and Green Academy and, with hard work, dedication, and help from many generous donors, the school has since become a beacon of hope for the community.

-Today, with help from many people, Fresh and Green Academy is providing 190 in-need children with education and nutrition.
+Today, with help from many people, Fresh and Green Academy is providing over 250 in-need children with education and nutrition.
 Along with the government required curriculum, the students enjoy classes in Art, Music, English, Computers, and Values and Morals.
 The children and their families are now drinking clean water as well.